postsharp/Metalama.Documentation/content/conceptual/aspects/advising/introducing-members.md

 ---
 uid: introducing-members
 level: 300
 summary: "The document provides a comprehensive guide on how to add new members to an existing type using the Metalama Framework.
-It covers both declarative and programmatic methods, and includes instructions for overriding existing implementations and referencing introduced members."
+It covers both declarative and programmatic methods and includes instructions for overriding existing implementations and referencing introduced members."
 ---

 # Introducing members